JodyPSmith/oop-game-project/README.md

 * Add another type of entity called `Bonus` that will also fall from the sky and add points to the score
 * Make the game more hardcore by allowing the player to also move up/down and making Nyan Cats also shoot from the left of the screen
 * **Don't stop!** These suggestions are only here to get you started :)

-### 6. Submission
-Submission before 9PM on Monday.
-You will make a 30 second recording using OBS.
-[Instructions on using OBS](https://docs.google.com/document/d/1ATihbD7BEzqAZoGkZTtZwDHJjTtTkdCEbYTg7eaFnO4/edit?usp=sharing).
-You will then upload the video on youtube and then place the link in the #cohort-11-oop-videos slack channel.
-All the videos will be presented by the teacher on Tuesday starting 10:00AM.
-If your video link is not in the channel by that time, it will not be presented.